Chef's Best 2022

 MOVIN’, MOVIN’, MOVIN’

-We are excited to announce that in Spring 2022 we will relocate to a new, larger space just a short distance from our current location in the Church of the Holy Trinity (212 S. High Street, West Chester.)
-While we have been blessed to reside at Holy Trinity since our inception in 2010, it was becoming evident, even before the pandemic, that we would need more space if we wanted to grow our mission.
+WHY are we moving?
+Even before the pandemic, tit had become evident hat we would need more space if we wanted to grow our mission.
 The challenges of COVID confirmed that thought, and now we look forward to being able to better serve the un- and under-employed of our community.